-When fans are stored (prior to installation), please ensure that access by un-authorised persons is prevented, by using guards, barriers or secure premises to ensure that fan impellers (which may be rotating) do not present a hazard.
+When fans are stored (prior to installation), please ensure that access by un-authorized persons is prevented, by using guards, barriers or secure premises to ensure that fan impellers (which may be rotating) do not present a hazard.
 For more specific advice please refer to sections 12 onwards.

-These instructions relate to all fans rated up to and including 600°C for 2 hours which are designed to be mounted into or on the end of ductwork that is situated outside the fire zone.
-All fans (including our F600 Bifurcated fan range) are also certified for use within fully immersed conditions (i.e. mounted inside the fire zone).
-However, in this case, when using our F600/F400 Bifurcated fan range, please request additional installation instructions which relate to motor cooling duct connections, auxiliary cooling fan selection advice, anti-vibration spring mount and flexible connector selections.
+These instructions relate to all fans rated up to and including 572°F for 2 hours which are designed to be mounted into or on the end of ductwork that is situated outside the fire zone.
+All high temperature fans (designed for smoke extraction) are also suitable for use within fully immersed conditions (i.e. where fans are mounted inside the fire zone).